International MBA student aspires to create consulting agency that assists small towns with improvement strategy

 After reflecting and realizing that he wanted to further his education in international business, Smith started researching different graduate programs and said he became very intrigued by the Moore School IMBA program.
 When he visited campus, Smith said he was able to meet with key faculty and staff, sit in a classroom, talk with students and get an overall feel for the program.

-“It’s been really fun getting to know people from a variety of backgrounds while learning how to balance each other’s strengths across projects,” he said.
+“It was really fun getting to know people from a variety of backgrounds while learning how to balance each other’s strengths across projects,” he said.

 This experience allowed Smith to enhance his already existing planning and proposal skills.
 The project also helped him learn how to work on a tight deadline as the group only had 12 days to decide on a concept, mold it into a business plan and formalize everything for submission.